 All of our natural, high clarity white, pink, yellow, apricot, and a variety of blue sapphires are extracted and cut by an artisanal, family operation that helps to protect the ecosystem of this island paradise.
 Here, the father, though older, still participates in this three generation operation that started 60 years ago on his grandfather’s land.
 So how does this differ from a diamond mine?

-Kerin Jacobs, the author of The Raw Stone, writes: “Diamond mining, for the most part is on a giant scale, creating huge pits in the earth using large-scale machinery, with a huge environmental impact.
+Kerin Jacobs, of The Raw Stone, writes: “Diamond mining, for the most part is on a giant scale, creating huge pits in the earth using large-scale machinery, with a huge environmental impact.
 This type of small-scale mining, however, removes the precious gems using a combination of hand tools and small machinery, creating minimal environmental impact.”

 In small-scale mining, only a very small area of earth is removed, making an environmental impact that is usually smaller than the footprint of the average US home per year.
 No heavy machinery is involved, so there are no emissions, no fuel usage, and no noise pollution.
 No suction machines are used, as these can cause instability of river banks.